 |Availability||Verizon, Google Fi||AT&T, Verizon, Sprint, T-Mobile|

-The Google Pixel is bang up to date with its processor.
-It uses the new Qualcomm Snapdragon 821, which is a small but significant update to the Snapdragon 820, seen in most major flagship phones released during 2016.
-The 64-bit Snapdragon 821 has four cores and gets a 10 percent performance bump over the already speedy Snapdragon 820, a 5 percent increase in graphical capabilities, is more energy efficient, and can use Quick Charge 3.0 for even faster battery recharging.
+The Google Pixel has a Qualcomm Snapdragon 821 inside, which is a small but significant update to the Snapdragon 820, seen in most major flagship phones released during 2016.
+It has since been superseded in Qualcomm’s line-up by the Snapdragon 835, used in phones such as the Samsung Galaxy S8, and the OnePlus 5.
+The 64-bit Snapdragon 821 has four cores and has a 10 percent performance bump over the already speedy Snapdragon 820, a 5 percent increase in graphical capabilities, is more energy efficient, and can use Quick Charge 3.0 for even faster battery recharging.

 Apple doesn’t use a Snapdragon chip, and instead uses the A10 Fusion chip of its own design.
 Apparently it’s 40 percent faster than the A9, according to Apple, and it’s the first time the company has used a quad-core chip.
 Both chips utilize the multiple cores in a similar way, splitting the workload across them to reduce power consumption during easy tasks.